Christopher Rollston's look at Biblical misogyny

 3. Christopher A. Rollston, “Women, the Bible, and the Nineteenth Amendment to the U.S. Constitution,” in Frances Flannery and Rodney Alan Werline, eds., The Bible in Political Debate (New York: Bloomsbury, 2016).

-This Bible History Daily feature was originally published on March 7, 2017.
+The Bible History Daily feature, Misogyny in the Bible, was originally published in 2017.

 Sign up to receive our email newsletter and never miss an update.